hale4029/whether_sweater/README.md

-# Used Food instead of Muchies -- I've had issues with controllers ending in 's'
+# Used 'Food' instead of 'Muchies' -- I've had issues with controllers ending in 's'